-t.
-Mary’s seeks to express the Christian faith in the Episcopal tradition, providing a uniquely expansive environment in which Christians and non-Christians can affirm together God, who transcends all creeds and religions.
-Being strong and comfortable in one’s faith, while being knowledgeable and respectful of the faith of others, may be more important today than ever.
+St. Mary's seeks to express the Christian faith in the Episcopal tradition, providing an environment in which Christians and non-Christians can affirm together God, who transcends all creeds and religions.
+Being strong and comfortable in one's faith, while being knowledgeable and respectful of the faith of others, may be more important today than ever.

 St. Mary's helps students to delve more deeply into the Christian faith in a way that simultaneously deepens one's knowledge and love of Jesus, while expanding one's appreciation of the ways in which God finds expression in the faith traditions of non-Christians.
 In such an environment, Christians and non-Christians are encouraged to find God at work in each other and to find truth in places they might otherwise not have looked.

 The Middle and Upper School community gathers daily for worship according to the Book of Common Prayer, while the younger students attend weekly chapel services that are age appropriate.
 St. Mary's seeks to be an Episcopal School where love and respect for others are demonstrated through respectful behavior and service learning.
 In such a community, acts of kindness and community service are expected.